 Being gluten-free in a pizza-loving city can be a challenge – but it’s getting easier.
 More restaurants in Chicago are offering gluten-free pizza, and I found a few that are delicious.

-Here are the five best gluten-free pizzas I’ve found in downtown Chicago.
+Here are the five best gluten-free pizzas I’ve found in Chicago.

 Check them out and let me know if you’ve found others that should make the list.
 Note: Be sure to ask your server about cross contamination if you’re following a strict gluten-free diet.